arjunvarmar/arjun-academic/index.md

 I am a computational materials scientist, currently working with [Prof. Conrard Feugmo](https://uwaterloo.ca/chemistry/profile/cgtetsas) at the [Feugmo research group](https://uwaterloo.ca/feugmo-research-group/) in the department of Chemistry at University of Waterloo as a postdoc.
-Here, we are trying to develop phase field crystal (PFC) models for multi-component systems with an aim of studying refractory high entropy alloys that could be candidate materials for gen IV nuclear reactors.
+Here, we are trying to modify phase field crystal models by incorporating three-point correlation functions for complex crystal structures in order to study defect interactions in complex concentrated alloys and diffusion of Lithium ions through graphite electrodes in a Lithium-ion battery.
 In addition, we are also trying to come up with a phase field model for corrosion of metallic systems in molten salts, with material parameters informed by atomistic simulations.

 Before coming to Canada, I completed my PhD from the department